|Deposit Type:||Orogenic shear-hosted gold|

 |Status:||Available for Option|

-The Oakes Project is located in the Oakes Township just north of Canadian National Highway 11 and about 2km north of the town of Long Lac, Ontario.
-The Oakes Township is part of the well-endowed Beardmore-Geraldton Greenstone Belt region, located northeast of Thunder Bay, Ontario.
+The Oakes Project is centered on the Oakes Township just north of Canadian National Highway 11 and about 2km north of the town of Long Lac, Ontario.
+The Oakes Township is part of the well-endowed Beardmore-Geraldton Greenstone Belt, located northeast of Thunder Bay, Ontario.
 The Geraldton region has a long and rich mining history and has produced over 4.1 million ounces of gold over the past 100 years including the combined MacLeod-Cockshutt Mine, which produced 1.5 million ounces of gold.
-More recently, the Hardrock Project held by Greenstone Gold Mines (jointly owned by Equinox Gold and Premier Gold Mines) has elevated attention to the area by announcing their intention to mine their gold resource near Geraldton, Ontario.
-The Hardrock Project has Proven & Probable Reserves of 5.5Moz at 1.27 g/t Au1.
+More recently, the Hardrock Project held by Greenstone Gold Mines (jointly owned by Equinox Gold and Premier Gold Mines) has elevated attention on the area by announcing their intention to mine their gold resource near Geraldton, Ontario.
+The Hardrock Project has Proven & Probable Reserves of 5.5Moz at 1.27 g/t Au1.1 1Riverside sees Oakes as an exploration potential eastward extension of this geology and the potential for big new discoveries.

-Geraldton Greenstone Belt showing the location of Longrose,
+Figure 1: Geraldton Greenstone Belt showing the location of Oakes Project

-Pichette and Oakes projects with past producing mines (+4.1M Oz Au in past production)
+Pichette and Oakes projects with past producing mines (+4.1M Oz Au in past production)1

 2022 Drill Program